 Affordably priced and easy to install, these lightweight roofs provide a surprising level of structural strength despite their low-cost design.
-These designs are great if you’re looking to replace an existing conservatory roof, since their lightweight nature means that you don’t have to worry about them being too heavy for the existing foundations.
+These designs are great if you’re looking to replace an existing conservatory roof.
+With their lightweight nature means that you don’t have to worry about them being too heavy for the existing foundations.
 They are also usually translucent, allowing a certain amount of light into your conservatory without blinding the occupants.

 This can make them the perfect in-between that bridges solid roofs and glass roofs.
 While this glass-like surface may not benefit from all the thermally efficient characteristics of true glass conservatory roofs, it offers more privacy than a clear glass pane.
-Furthermore, if thermal efficiency is a serious factor in your installation, then many installers provide solar inserts for polycarbonate conservatory roof options that more than makes up for it.
+Furthermore, if thermal efficiency is a serious factor in your installation.
+Many installers then provide solar inserts for polycarbonate conservatory roof options that more than makes up for it.

 Modern and striking, you may have seen this conservatory roof option adorning conservatories and orangeries across the country.
 Great at providing effective internal lighting whilst blending in with a solid roof, this architectural element provides natural light for a room with beautifully designed raised glass panes.
 Popularised in Renaissance Europe, lantern roofs offer high-performance insulation and impressive weather-proofing properties.